 • Experience with Python, C# or C++ and familiarity with the Maya API (MotionBuilder API experience a plus)

 • Strong background in rigging and skinning complex character assets

 • Understanding of animation principles and human anatomy

 • Expert in standard industry tools including Maya, Houdini, and MotionBuilder in applicable areas

 • Have a proactive work ethic, capable problem solver who is not afraid of big challenges.
 Candidate must be able to quickly identify issues and resolve them.

 • Document tools and processes required to educate artists on new tools or workflows.

-• A degree in visual effects or technical subject areas is highly preferred.
+• Degree in visual effects or technical subject area is highly preferred.